 Our students are encouraged to work hard to keep pace with the curriculum but flexibility and breaks in the schedule allow for time to pursue personal interests as well.
-Outdoor activities and cultural activities abound beginning out the front door with paddling on Lake Flower, a romp or a mountain bike ride on the Jackrabbit trail or a hike up Baker Mountain to breathtaking views of the High Peaks.
+Outdoor and cultural activities abound.
+Choose your own adventure!
+Opportunities include paddling on St. Regis Lake, mountain bike riding on the various trails throughout campus, and hiking up St. Regis Mountain to breathtaking views of the High Peaks.

 Other nearby outdoor activities include: camping, rock and ice climbing, skating, downhill skiing, XC skiing, backcountry skiing, mountaineering, and fly fishing.
 The Olympic village of Lake Placid is a 35 minute drive and provides a variety of venues for winter activities, such as: world class skiing at Whiteface mountain; Nordic skiing; bobsledding; luge; bi-athalon at Mt.
 Van Hoevenberg; and visiting the home rink of "The Miracle on Ice" at the Olympic Center and Museum.